Daniel Kahneman: Personal life

 Kahneman married his first wife, Irah Kahn, when they were students; they had two children.
 The couple later divorced.
 Their daughter Lenore, who works in pharmaceuticals, assisted her father on his Nobel lecture.
 His son Michael, has schizophrenia.
 Kahneman was quoted as saying that Michael "would have been a very brilliant economist."

 From 1978 until her death in 2018, Kahneman was married to the cognitive psychologist Anne Treisman.
 They lived part-time in Berkeley, California.
 From 2020, Kahneman lived in New York City with Barbara Tversky, also a cognitive psychologist, and the widow of his long-time collaborator Amos Tversky.

 Kahneman described himself as a very hard worker, "a worrier" and "not a jolly person", and said that he was "quite capable of great enjoyment, and I've had a great life".
 Richard Thaler called his close friend an "avid pessimist."
 Thaler, a self-described optimist, said Kahneman claimed that worrying was rational, "because he would not be disappointed as much with the outcomes of life."

 Death

-Kahneman died on March 27, 2024, three weeks after his 90th birthday.
-Given his personal experience with dementia, from which his wife Anne Treisman had suffered, Kahneman received assistance from the Swiss organization Pegasos, and died in the municipality of Nunningen, Switzerland.
+Kahneman died on March 27, 2024, three weeks after his ninetieth birthday.
+Given his personal experience with dementia, from which both his mother and his wife Anne Treisman had suffered, Kahneman died by assisted suicide, with help from assisted-suicide organization Pegasos, in Nunningen, Switzerland.
 The manner and location of his death were only revealed in March 2025.